Frumple/mc-plugin-finder/README.md

 - `cargo install cargo-nextest`
 - `cargo install cargo-leptos`

+Build the workspace:
+- `cargo build --workspace`

-### Cornucopia
+### PostgreSQL

 Ensure that you have Docker or Podman installed on your system.
 For more details, see the [Cornucopia installation instructions](https://cornucopia-rs.netlify.app/book/introduction/installation).

-Setup the initial schema on your database by running [schema.sql](https://github.com/Frumple/mc-plugin-finder/blob/main/schema.sql) on it.
+Setup the initial schema on your PostgreSQL database by running [schema.sql](https://github.com/Frumple/mc-plugin-finder/blob/main/schema.sql) on it.

 Set the database settings in the .env file as desired:
 ```